twse/bobsgame-fonts/Pixel Sans.md

 * Hoshigami Ruining Blue Earth Remix
 * Hotel Dusk: Room 215
 * Inazuma Eleven 2: Blizzard – This font is used in the Japanese version only.
 * Inazuma Eleven 3: Team Ogre Attacks! – This font is used in the Japanese version only.
-Not used in Nintendo 3DS
+Not used in the Nintendo 3DS version.
 * I Will Protect You
 * Izuna 2: The Unemployed Ninja Returns
 * Jet Impulse